HuaweiWang/HuaweiWang.github.io-src/content/About.rst

 :authors: Huawei Wang
 :summary: Main Page

-I am currently pursuring my PhD degree in the direction of BioMechanics at Cleveland State University.
-I work in the Human Motion & Control Lab, supervisoring by Dr. van den Bogert.
+I am a :math:`4^{th}` year PhD candidate studying BioMechanics at Cleveland State University.
+I am working at the `Human Motion & Control Lab <http://hmc.csuohio.edu/>`_ as a research asssistant, supervising by `Dr. van den Bogert <https://scholar.google.com/citations?user=laAB4ckAAAAJ&hl=en>`_.

     .. figure:: /images/MainPage/Personal_Pic1.png
-	:width: 500px
+	:width: 400px
 	:align: center

 Current Study Topic:
 """"""""""""""""""""
-Identification of engineering applicable feedabck controllers in human motions (for instance, standing balance; perturbed walking).
-The identification is done through closed-loop identification, which turns the identification problem into trajecotry optimization problem.
-See Projects for more information.
+I am trying to understand how human control their motions by identifying controllers from motion data.
+The identified controllers are in engineering applicable form which can be applied on humanoid robotics and prosthetic/orthotic devices.
+My work is done through closed-loop identification method, which turns controller identification problems into trajecotry optimization problems.
+See current/past projects for more information of how I did it.

 Research Interests
 """"""""""""""""""